KaneCheshire/Communicator/README.md

 Communicator.shared
 ```

-Usage between the two platforms is identical, so you can
-use it in a shared framework with no workarounds.
+Usage between the two platforms is essentially identical, so you can use it in a shared framework with no workarounds.

-Here's how you send a simple message with Communicator.
+Here's how you send a simple message with `Communicator`.

 ```swift
 let message = Message(identifier: "1234", content: ["messageKey" : "This is some message content!"])